cryptomartin23/cryptomartin23/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on:
-- I`m currently a fulltime student in cybersecurity.
+- 🔭 I`m currently a fulltime student in cybersecurity.

 - 🌱 I’m currently learning:
 -    Python
 -    SQL
 -    C#
 -    Cybersecurity fundamentals.
 -
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...